biley06/awesome-low-level-design/problems/atm.md

 5. The system should handle concurrent access and ensure data consistency.
 6. The ATM should have a user-friendly interface for users to interact with.

+## Notes from Biley
+1. The ATM system should only handle a single request at a time, its not a distributed system.
+Its like an ATM machine which only processes one user.
+2. The ATM will not hold the card, and the bank service is not correct in the UML.
+ATM will have a current user, and the user will have a bank account and card.
+When a user enters his card, then the bank service will call the bank apis to verify that the pin is correct and amtches the card and the bank account is active.

 ## UML Class Diagram

 ![](../class-diagrams/atm-class-diagram.png)